Alexey-ASM/ms-bond-bjam/README.md

 ```
 import modules : load ;

+# next to lanes should be at the end of the user-config.jam file

 load ms-bond : : /usr/bjam ;                  # /usr/bjam folder where the ms-bond.jam file is located

 using ms-bond ;